BlazinPushkar/PicoCTF/README.md

 2.so i encrypted the keyword "swiss" and used this to get the equation used to this affine cypher.

 3.once i got the equation, i decrypted the text and gussed what i did and got the flag

+**INFORMATION(EASY)**
+1.was given a cat jpg file
+2.checked the properties first, nothing
+3.checked the meta data , license looked base64 encoded
+4.decoded it and got the flag